Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Introduction

 We recast the null problem so that both radial and polar equations reduce to the Biermann-Weierstrass form with explicit invariants following the method in \cite{Cieslik2022}.
-This yields particularly compact and manifestly real expressions for the solutions and for the invariants, which typically use Jacobi elliptics or work with the standard Weierstrass form without normalization.
-Further, we recover the photon cone angle and the photon surface radius in consistent dimensionless notation and show transparently how the broken equatorial symmetry is encoded by the single radius together with the cone latitude.
-For any static observer we prove that the shadow boundary is an exact circle.
-Also, we show that the Euler-Lagrange compatibility reduces to a radius dependent quadratic valid at any latitude.
-Prior detailed studies of circular orbits in the C-metric focused primarily on the equatorial case or on specific families; our approach gives a closed criterion at generic position $(\xi,\theta)$.
-In addition, applying the Cardoso et.al. correspondence \cite{PhysRevD.79.064016}, we derive compact expressions for the orbital frequency and the Lyapunov exponent of the photon ring giving immediate quasi normal mode (QNM) eikonal estimates specialized to the accelerated Schwarzschild case.
+This yields particularly compact and manifestly real expressions for the solutions and for the invariants, without the need to calculate any turning points.
+This is an advantage compared to other works which typically use Jacobi elliptics or work with the standard Weierstrass form without normalization.
+Further, we recover the photon cone angle and the photon surface radius \cite{Alawadi_2020} as well as the associated constants of motion \cite{Frost2021} in consistent dimensionless notation and show transparently how the broken equatorial symmetry is encoded by the single radius together with the cone latitude.

+For static (i.e. co-accelerated) observers, we show that the celestial coordinates of null geodesics generally depend on the conicity parameter.
+However, for any observer we prove that the shadow boundary is an exact circle, with a radius that is independent of conicity, generalising the result in \cite{2015IJMPD..2442024G,Frost2021}.
+We also show that the defining condition for the spherical photon surface\footnote{Here spherical just refers to a constant radius coordinate; as shown in \cite{2016PhLB..763..169G} by using an isometric embedding into euclidean space, the photon surface topology is actually not spherical.} can be reduced to a simple algebraic (quadratic) relation between the photon surface radius and the acceleration parameter; in particular, it is valid independently of the latitude and provides a convenient starting point for parameter inference from the shadow.

+Many prior detailed studies of circular photon motion in the C-metric focused primarily on the equatorial case\footnote{Note that geodesics generally cannot be constrained to the equatorial plane of the accelerated black hole.} or on specific families.
+Here we instead emphasise a concise algebraic characterisation of the relevant circular orbit in the accelerated Schwarzschild case: constant-latitude motion is fixed by the photon cone, while the spherical photon orbit sits on a unique photon surface, and the associated conserved quantities follow in a uniform dimensionless normalisation.

+In addition, applying the Cardoso \textit{et al.}\ correspondence \cite{PhysRevD.79.064016}, we derive compact expressions for the orbital frequency and the Lyapunov exponent of the photon circle\footnote{Following \cite{2019PhRvD.100b4018G}, we use ``photon ring'' to refer to the bright image feature on the observer's screen, not to the underlying null geodesic.
+We refer to the orbit itself as a spherical photon orbit or photon circle in the case of constant latitude}. giving immediate quasinormal mode (QNM) eikonal estimates specialised to the accelerated Schwarzschild case.